Do I have to give a recorded statement and sign a HIPAA release for the other driver’s car insurance company?

 Still have questions about your case?

 Make sure to check out our Personal Injury & Criminal Defense Practice Pages where we’ve answered many other questions you likely have.
-James Abrenio is a Fairfax-Based Personal Injury & Criminal Defense attorney who practices throughout Northern Virginia.
-You can learn more about James Abrenio, some of our Prior Results, and Read Our Reviews.
+We are a Fairfax Personal Injury & Criminal Defense firm that practices throughout Northern Virginia.
+You can learn more About Us, some of our Prior Results, and Read Our Reviews.
 Make sure to contact us at Ph.
 703-570-4180 for your Free Consultation.